 Our garden is small but it’s packed with colour this November.
 I challenged myself yesterday to photograph the different hues and life in it, rather than grumble about the lack of space.
 I realised, again, that this tiny garden is full of treats I often overlook.
 Full of creatures I know nothing about, going about … More A tiny garden, teaming with colour!

 I keep meaning to make signs around the house reminding me to let go, to take a deep breath or to be kind to myself.
 So this week as I turned to collage for relaxation it felt like the perfect opportunity to make a sign.
-I have piles of The New Yorker magazine which I … More Making useful signs for my home.
+I have piles of The New Yorker magazine which I … More Making signs for the home

 Ways I fill my mind with nature while staying at home. … More Enjoying nature at home